gabrielmeyr/gabrielmeyr.github.io/_posts/2015-8-21-An-Example-of-Event-Listeners-server-on-and-Closures-in-NodeJS.md

 server.listen(8000);
 ```

-I can use the node documentation to see what events are emitted for different objects.
+You can use the node documentation to see what events are emitted for different objects.
 See the bullets that start with "Event:" on this page, for example: <a href="https://nodejs.org/api/http.html" target="_blank">https://nodejs.org/api/http.html</a>

-<h2>Closures</h2>
+##Closures

 To include a closure, pass in your function as an argument but wrap it in parentheses.
 That way it'll call the first function and close over, then call the code again and run the internal function you included in the code.

 Example: